 One point:

-shoulder height (depending if the score is straight hand over the head after showing given to the red or the blue contestant), with palm of hand facing downwards.
+The referee raises left or right arm to shoulder height (depending if the score is given to the red or the blue contestant), with palm of hand facing downwards.
 The sign must be clear to the secretariat.

 Cancel